rss-translator/RSS-Translator/README_EN.md

 5. Caching of all translation content to minimize translation costs.
 6. Ability to view the number of tokens/characters used by each source.

-Currently supported translation engines: DeepL API, OpenAI API, Microsoft Translate API (in progress).
+Currently supported translation engines:
+- DeepL API
+- OpenAI API
+- Azure OpenAI API
+- Microsoft Translate API

+We will add more translation engines soon.

 ### Technology Stack
 Django 5